voxelize/voxelize/docs/docs/api/client/modules.md

 ___

-### WorldClientParams
+### WorldClientOptions

-Ƭ **WorldClientParams**: `Object`
+Ƭ **WorldClientOptions**: `Object`

-The client-side parameters to create a world.
+The client-side options to create a world.
 These are client-side only and can be customized to specific use.

 #### Type declaration